flavorjones/git-rake/README.txt

              #	modified:   app/models/user_mailer.rb
              #	public/images/mail_alert.png		(may need to be 'git add'ed)
         /home/mike/git-repos/demo1/vendor/plugins/pharos_library: master, changes need to be committed
-             #	deleted:    tasks/rake/git.rake		(may need to be 'git add'ed)
+             #	deleted:    tasks/rake/git.rake

-You'll notice first of all that, despite having 14 submodules, I'm only seeing output for the ones that need commits.
-It will tell me that all submodules are on the same branch.
-It's even smart enough to tell me if a file should be git-added.
+You'll notice first of all that, despite having 14 submodules, I'm only seeing output for the ones that need commits, and even that output is minimal, listing only the specific files and not all the cruft in the message.
+It tells me that all submodules are on the same branch.
+It's even smart enough to tell me if a file may need to be git-added.

 I'll have to manually chdir to the one submodule and git-add a file, but once that's done, I can commit my changes by running:

         $ rake git:commit

-which will run 'git commit -a -v' for each submodule, firing up the editor for commit messages along the way, followed by pushing each submodule up to the shared server, and then automagically creating verbose commit logs for the superproject.
+which will run 'git commit -a -v' for each submodule, fire up the editor for commit messages along the way, push each submodule to the shared server, and then automagically create verbose commit logs for the superproject.

 To pull changes from the shared server:

         $ rake git:pull

-You'll notice that the output of this command is filtered, so if no changes were pulled, you'll see no output.
+When you run this command, you'll notice that the output is filtered, so if no changes were pulled, you'll see no output.
 Silence is golden.

 To push?